How to Get Jaw Dropping Six Pack Abs as a Natural

 By Ali Kuoppala | Last reviewed Tue 25 September 2018

-You can have the strongest most muscular abs in the world, but if your fat percentage is over 10-12% it’s highly unlikely that your six pack shows at all without flexing like a moron.
+You can have the strongest most muscular abs in the world, but if your fat percentage is over 10-12% it’s highly unlikely that your six-pack shows at all without flexing like a moron.

 And that right there is the problem with most men.
-If only would they be lean, they would have a nice set of abs, but instead of getting lean, they work more on their abs to try make them “pop out”.
-Of course this dilemma goes both ways.
+If only would they be lean, they would have a nice set of abs, but instead of getting lean, they work more on their abs to try making them “pop out”.
+Of course, this dilemma goes both ways.
 You can also be extremely lean and have some definition of abs but if you never really train them they will look like shit.
 As a wise man once said, they’re like big tits on a fat girl, they don’t count.

 Abs are not only “hard” to achieve, but also a multi-billion dollar industry.
-People are fooled daily into buying TV-shop gadgets such as the AbTronic Pro, Sauna belt, and The Ab Flex, not to mention those ridiculous workout DVDs like the 8 minute abs, 100-crunch this, or PX90…
+People are fooled daily into buying TV-shop gadgets such as the AbTronic Pro, Sauna belt, and The Ab Flex, not to mention those ridiculous workout DVDs like the 8-minute abs, 100-crunch this, or PX90…

 Here’s the real truth about building those jaw-dropping 6-pack abs, and actually being lean enough to make them show.

 So as said above – the not so secret – secret for building a shredded set of six-pack abs comes down to being lean (not necessarily light, but lean) and also having a balanced & strong set of core muscles directly in the center ab muscles, but also around the core on the sides and deep inside the body.